a-mashhoor/recon_automation/README.md

 ```

 The script is created and tested on a Kali Linux machine, where all dependencies are also tested and installed.
-Notably, the init.sh script checks for a Kali machine before proceeding to install the necessary dependencies.
+Notably, the init.sh script checks for a Kali machine before installing the necessary dependencies.

 I originally wrote this script for my personal use, but I thought others might enjoy the benefits of automation as well, so I decided to publish it!